-From an algorithmic point of view, a PNE is not always easy or fast to compute for the convexified $\tGamma$, even though its existence is guaranteed.
-Even when we have a convergent algorithm, the outputs of the algorithm at each iteration provide only approximations of the exact PNE which may constitute $\epsilon$-PNE but rarely exact PNE.
-Then, the question that naturally arises is whether the idea above is still valid if $\tx$ is only an $\epsilon$-PNE of $\tGamma$, i.e. $\tx_i$ is an $\epsilon$-best response to $\tx_{-i}$ in terms of $\tf_i$.
-More explicitly, are points in $Z(i,\tx)$ still $\epsilon$-best replies to $\tx_{-i}$ in terms of $f_i$?
-The answer is YES, if the $\epsilon$-PNE $\tx$ of the convexified game $\tGamma$ satisfies a more demanding condition, introduced by the following definition.
+From an algorithmic point of view, a PNE is not always easy or fast to compute for the convexified game $\tGamma$, even though its existence is guaranteed.
+Even when we have a convergent algorithm, the outputs of the algorithm at each iteration provide only approximations of the exact PNE which may constitute $\epsilon$-PNEs but rarely exact PNEs.
+Then, the question that naturally arises is whether the idea above is still valid if $\tx$ is only an $\epsilon$-PNE of $\tGamma$, i.e., $\tx_i$ is an $\epsilon$-best response to $\tx_{-i}$ in terms of $\tf_i$.
+The answer is yes if the $\epsilon$-PNE $\tx$ of the convexified game $\tGamma$ satisfies a more demanding condition, introduced by the following definition.